 - How to Make a Grilled Peach and Spinach Salad with Feta

 - Grilled Peach and Spinach Salad with Feta

 What is a Grilled Peach Salad?

 A good grilled peach salad recipe should balance the sweetness of the fruit with the other components of the salad.
-In our case, we are using spinach for a neutral base, walnuts to add depth and earthiness, red onion for sulfury savory flavor, fresh feta for salt and body, and cranberries for sweet and tart flavors.
-We’re tying it together with an orange vinaigrette for a tart fresh flavor and extra body from the olive oil.
+In my case, I am using spinach for a neutral base, walnuts to add depth and earthiness, red onion for sulfury savory flavor, fresh feta for salt and body, and cranberries for sweet and tart flavors.
+I’m tying it together with an orange vinaigrette for a tart fresh flavor and extra body from the olive oil.